bbauska/CAD101en/README.md

 Here is an example of using JavaScript to check whether a certain HTML5 element is supported by a browser.

-This code is used to test whether the browser supports the element \< input type= 'date' \>.
+This code is used to test whether the browser supports the element &lt;
+input type= 'date' &gt;.

-In the example, you dynamically create the DOM object for the input element, and then you set the type attribute to the value of \"date".
+In the example, you dynamically create the DOM object for the input element, and then you set the type attribute to the value of &quot;date".

 If the browser does not support the input type =date, the field is displayed in the browser as a regular text field.